vbotka/ansible-runner/docs/source/guide-tags.rst

     shell> ansible-playbook ansible-runner.yml -t ar_debug

-See what packages will be installed
+If the packages listed in ``ar_packages`` are available for the distribution enable it ``ar_pkg_install: true`` and see if the packages can be installed

 .. code-block:: sh
    :emphasize-lines: 1

     shell> ansible-playbook ansible-runner.yml -t ar_packages --check

-Install packages and exit the play
+Install the package and exit the play

 .. code-block:: sh
    :emphasize-lines: 1